LuffyTheFox/Glaze/README.md

 3) Open toolbar in 3D view (N - button)
 4) Glaze -> Protect Image .
 Select your image from your PC.
 5) Done.
 Your image is protected from your artstyle copying by AI

+Benefits:
+This addon doesn't visually change your image